leo-editor/leo-editor/leo/doc/demo.md

 **demo.speed**: A multiplier applied to n1 and n2.

 This ivar is initially 1.0.
-The demo.wait method multiplies both the n1 nd n2 ivars by the speed factor before waiting.
+The demo.wait method multiplies both the n1 and n2 ivars by the speed factor before waiting.

 **demo.retained_widgets**: A list of widgets *not* deleted by demo.delete_widgets()